uptane/pures/pure2.md

     -   The offline-update Snapshot metadata file

-    -   Exactly one offline-update targets metadata file
+    -   Exactly one offline-update Targets metadata file

--   All target images referenced in the offline-update targets metadata file
+-   All target images referenced in the offline-update Targets metadata file

 ### Metadata verification procedures